Weekly Market Report

 Near Term Pricing: Mixed

-Supply vs. Demand: Varies by Item
+Supply vs. Demand: Steady to Short

 Seafood

-Supply vs. Demand: Varies by Species
+Supply vs. Demand: Mixed

 Shell Eggs